ESTIMATED READ TIME: 10 MIN.

 *Sources: sofa leftsofa right.

-In this case it depends not only on having great textures but on putting some extra thoughtand adding some interesting scenery to transform something as "regular" as a sofa into something a bit more visually appealing.
+In this case, it depends not only on having great textures but also on putting some extra thought and adding interesting scenery to transform something as "regular" as a sofa into something a bit more visually appealing.

 Why Is It Important To Make Your Models Look Good?

-Let's jump now onto our main topic.
-When uploading your Grasshopper definitions to ShapeDiver.com, potentially anyone around the world will be able to check them out (if you set the model to public, that is) and to be able to catch your users attention, first impressions should be made to last.
-After all, there's only so much you can do through a device's screen, so you better use all the tools at your disposal.
+Let's jump now to our main topic.
+When uploading your Grasshopper definitions to ShapeDiver.com, potentially anyone around the world will be able to check them out (if you set the model to public, that is), and to catch your users’ attention, first impressions should last.
+After all, there's only so much you can do through a device's screen, so you should use all the tools at your disposal.

-Additionally, if you're planning on using your ShapeDiver model commercially, a good setup will make the experience that more pleasant for your end users.
+Additionally, if you're planning to use your ShapeDiver model commercially, a good setup will make the experience more pleasant for your end users.

 What is Texture Mapping?

-Texture Mapping is the application of coordinates to your 3D geometry by using different patterns in order to enhance the realism of the object.
-These patterns can be planarcubiccylindricalspherical or completely random, you're even free to create your own custom patterns.
+Texture Mapping is the application of coordinates to your 3D geometry using different patterns to enhance the realism of the object.
+These patterns can be planar, cubic, cylindrical, spherical, or completely random; you're even free to create your own custom patterns.

 How Can Texture Mapping Be Achieved in Grasshopper?